October 23, 2024

 Support

 As a brand, Hoka stresses weight savings and cushioning over support.
-Their trail running shoes and hiking boots don't have the stiff soles or mid-foot shanks of traditional hikers.
-Even so, Hoka's midsole cushioning is so thick that it actually adds some foot support and torsional rigidity for some ankle stability.
+Even so, Hoka's midsole cushioning is so thick that it actually adds some foot support and torsional rigidity for my ankles.

 That's also true of the Trail Code.
 If you value foot and ankle support more than anything else, this isn't your hiking boot.
-Its light, over-the-ankle build isn't much different from a low-cut hiking shoe.
+It's more of a hiking sneaker than a traditional hiking boot.
 Still, there's enough support here for most day hikers.
-I've walked away from several moderate to difficult day hikes with relatively fresh feet.
+In spite of its light build, I've walked away from several moderate to difficult day hikes with fairly fresh feet.
 And I haven't rolled an ankle, even on tough trails like the Mid-State Trail (pictured on the left) that are packed with rocks, roots, and awkward steps.

 Weight